PlebeianApp/plebeian.market/docs/Payment Cart Checkout Experience Flow.md

 **Key features**
 -  **Unified Cart and Checkout**
-	- All products from different vendors are displayed together, and the customer checks out once to complete the entire order.
-This requires more complex backend order management and payouts, but provides the best user experience
+	- All products from different merchants are displayed together, and the customer checks out once to complete the entire order
 - **Checkout Best Practices**
-	- **Provide clear vendor attribution** - Make it obvious which products are from which vendor
+	- **Provide clear vendor attribution** - Make it obvious which products are from which merchant
 	- **Unregistered users checkout** - Don't force account creation to reduce friction
 	- **Use a progress indicator** - Show the customer's progress through the checkout steps
-	- **Optimize form fields** - Unify required fields for all the vendors (one form to rule them all), but allowing customisation for each one
+	- **Optimize form fields** - Unify required fields for all the merchants (one form to rule them all), but allowing customisation for each one if necessary
 	- **Provide order review** - Allow the customer to review and edit the order before finalising